Abeer Seikaly

 Artist, Architect, and Cultural Practitioner

-Abeer co-founded and co-directed Amman Design Week (ADW), a biennial initiative in Jordan that promotes local and regional design.
-She established ālmamar, a cultural experience and residency program in Amman, Jordan.
+She co-founded and co-directed Amman Design Week (ADW) and established ālmamar, a cultural experience and residency program in Amman, Jordan.

 For better web experience, please use the website in portrait mode